-The absence of consistent statistically significant associations between flavan-3ol intake and CVD risk is noteworthy in light of data from dietary intervention studies, which suggest vasculoprotective effects of dietary flavan-3-ols.
-Indeed, several metaanalyses have shown a significant reduction in systolic blood pressure (3 mm Hg to 5 mm Hg) for interventions with cocoa flavanols (10, 11) and smaller reductions with other flavan-3-ol rich foods such as tea (39) or grape seed extract (40).
-A reduction of systolic blood pressure by 3 to 5 mm Hg is comparable to the effect that could be achieved by a modest reduction in salt intake (41).
-Projections based on the DASH diet and data from NHANES estimate that such a reduction in blood pressure could translate into approximately 3% - 4% fewer CHD events over 10 years (42).
-However, a direct comparison of results from intervention studies with data from this study is limited because observational epidemiological studies investigate by their very nature chronic effects, whereas most intervention studies focused on acute and sub-acute effects (see Supplemental Table 5 for a summary of dietary intervention studies), and there is a paucity of data on chronic effects.
+a modest reduction in salt intake [41].
+Projections based on the DASH diet and data from NHANES estimate that such a reduction in blood pressure could translate into approximately 3-4% fewer CHD events over 10 years [42].
+However, a direct comparison of results from intervention studies with data from this study is limited because observational epidemiological studies investigate by their very nature chronic effects, whereas most intervention studies focused on acute and subacute effects (see Supplemental Table 5 for a summary of dietary intervention studies), and there is a paucity of data on chronic effects.
 There is also considerable ambiguity regarding the type of flavan-3-ols used.
-While in observational studies all but one, the lowa Women's Health Study (17), used flavan-3-ol monomers as defined here (Table 1), this is different for dietary intervention studies.
-In some intervention studies, flavan-3-ols are not characterised by compound-specific analyses, but only by their source.
-However, differences in growing conditions, harvesting, processing and storage can result in a large variation of flavan-3-ol content in foods (43-46).
-For these reasons, the actual flavan-3-ol content, and their relative composition, are often not known.
-This is particularly important because so far only the intake of one member of the cocoa flavanol group, (-)-epicatechin, has directly and causally been linked to the modulation of vascular function (7, 8).
-The absorption of oligomeric proanthocyanidins, important constituents of cocoa flavanols and grape seed extracts, is negligible and they do not contribute to the pool of flavan-3-ol metabolites (47).
+While in observational studies all but one, the Iowa Women's Health Study [17]. used flavan-3-ol monomers as defined here (Table 1): this is different for dietary intervention studies.
+In some intervention studies, flavan-3-ols are not characterized by compound-specific analyses, but only by their source.
+However, differences in growing conditions, harvesting, processing, and storage can result in a large variation of flavan-3-ol content in foods [43-46].
+For these reasons, the actual flavan-3-ol contents, and their relative composition, are often not known.
+This is particularly important because so far only the intake of one member of the cocoa flavanol group, (-)-epicatechin, has directly and causally been linked to the modulation of vascular function [7,8].
+The absorption of oligomeric proanthocyanidins, important constituents of cocoa flavanols and grape seed extracts, is negligible and they do not contribute to the pool of flavan-3-ol metabolites [47].

-Using food composition tables, we have estimated the (-)-epicatechin intake in dietary intervention studies, assuming that cocoa flavanols consist of approximately 10% (-)-epicatechin, 7% (+)-catechin and 83% proanthocyanidins (DP 2 - 10).
-A comparison of intakes used in intervention studies and the intake of the population in EPIC-Norfolk (Figure 5) shows clearly that intakes in most studies were considerably higher, and it is likely that (-)-epicatechin consumption in EPIC-Norfolk, and other cohorts, is too low to have an effect on overall CVD risk.
-Indeed, a recent metaanalysis has suggested that an effect on systolic blood pressure can only be observed with intakes in excess of 50 mg/d (9) of (-)-epicatechin, but more than 90% of the EPIC Norfolk population do not consume this much, even though the Norfolk cohort of EPIC has the highest (-)-epicatechin intake of all EPIC cohorts (25) and participants consume considerably more than the general European public (mean intake in the EU: 13.5 mg/d) (23).
-A comparison of mean (-)-epicatechin in different European countries with age-adjusted CHD mortality does not suggest a significant association (Figure 6).
-These data suggest that (-)-epicatechin intake in the general public is too low to achieve an overall reduction of cardio-vascular disease risk.
+Using food composition tables, we have estimated the (-)-epicatechin intake in dietary intervention studies, assuming that cocoa flavanols consist of approximately 10% (-)-epicatechin, 7% (+)-catechin, and 83% proanthocyanidins (DP 2-10).
+A comparison of intakes used in intervention studies and the intake of the population in EPIC-Norfolk (Fig. 5) shows clearly that intakes in most studies were considerably higher, and it is likely that ( - )-epicatechin consumption in EPIC-Norfolk, and other cohorts, is too low to have an effect on overall CVD risk.
+Indeed, a recent meta-analysis has suggested that an effect on systolic blood pressure can only be observed with intakes in excess of 50 mg/d [9] of (-)-epicatechin, but more than 90% of the EPIC-Norfolk population do not consume this much, even though the Norfolk cohort of EPIC has the highest (-)-epicatechin intake of all EPIC cohorts [25] and participants consume considerably more than the general European public (mean intake in the EU: 13.5 mg/d) [23].
+A comparison of mean (-)-epicatechin in different European countries with age-adjusted CHD mortality does not suggest a significant association (Fig. 6).
+These data suggest that (-)-epicatechin intake in the general public is too low to achieve an overall reduction of cardiovascular disease risk.